Life Insurance for dummies is not meant to give every possible answer to every possible question.

-People who drool over this form of life insurance are also not considering the time value of money.
+People who drool over this form of life coverage are also not considering the time value of money.

 It seems silly to pay 25-50% more return of premium when you could have invested elsewhere at higher returns.

-Let’s look at one example of Return of Premium 20 Year Level Premium Term-
+Let’s look at one example of Return of Premium 20 Year Level Premium Term

-This example is with Mutual of Omaha.
+This example is with Mutual of Omaha Life Insurance Company.

 I’d say that is a bit costlier.
 But hey, it is your money, not mine.